Macrix/procontel.sdk/README.md

 <div id='id-builder-blocks-iexportable'/>

 * ### IExportable

-Interface <b>IExportable</b> is used to save some custom files in exported pex file.
+Interface `IExportable` is used to save some custom files in exported pex file.
 Method `ImportContentDirectoryAsync` should be used to recreate stored files to disk, method `ExportContentDirectoryAsync` for serialize files into byte array that will be stored in pex file.

 ```csharp
   [EndpointMetadata(Name = "Exportable Endpoint", SupportedRoles = SupportedRoles.None)]